s1rd4v3/gugg-iis-theme/README.md

 4. **Restart** Home assistant to apply the changes.

 #### II.
 Install `Gugg Iis` theme
+##### HACS
+- Go to the hacs store and add the custom repo url `https://github.com/s1rd4v3/gugg-iis-theme` with the category set to `Theme`.
+Select it in the list and install the theme.
+##### Manual

-1. Download the [latest release](https://github.com/s1rd4v3/gugg-iis-theme/releases/latest), extract it and drop the themes/gugg-iis.yaml file into your themes folder.
+- Download the [latest release](https://github.com/s1rd4v3/gugg-iis-theme/releases/latest), extract it and drop the themes/gugg-iis.yaml file into your themes folder.

 ### Enable theme